Researched by licensed + unbiased insurance experts. Learn More

 The total cost of Medicare Part D coverage includes the following expenses:

-- Premium: There is no standard premium amount for Part D plans.
-Each Part D drug plan sets their own monthly premium prices.
+- Premium: Part D plans do not have standard premium amounts.
+Each one sets its monthly premium prices.
 Note: some Medicare Advantage plans do not charge an extra premium for prescription drug coverage.

-- Copayments or Coinsurance: You’ll pay either a flat copayment (eg. $10) or a certain percentage of a drug’s total cost (eg. 20 percent) for each prescription you fill during your plan’s initial coverage period.
+- Copayments or Coinsurance: You’ll pay either a flat copayment (e.g. $10) or a certain percentage of a drug’s total cost (e.g. 20%) for each prescription you fill during your plan’s initial coverage period.
 Most Part D plans have three or four different price levels (“tiers”) for drug copays.

-- Coverage Gap: Once your total drug spending costs (what your plan has paid, plus your deductible and copay expenditures) exceed a certain amount ($3,700 in 2017), you have reached the so-called “Medicare coverage gap,” also referred to as the Medicare “donut hole.”
-If you spend enough on prescription drugs to enter the coverage gap, your coinsurance costs for brand-name drugs will increase to 40 percent of the drug’s total price; for generics your coinsurance costs will increase to 51 percent of the drug’s total price.
+- Coverage Gap: Once your total drug spending costs (what your plan has paid, plus your deductible and copay expenditures) exceed a certain amount ($4,020 in 2020), you have reached the so-called “Medicare coverage gap,” also referred to as the Medicare “donut hole.”
+If you spend enough on prescription drugs to enter the coverage gap, your coinsurance costs for brand-name and generics drugs will equal 25% of the drug’s total price.
+If your spending reaches the out-of-pocket threshold ($6,350 in 2020), catastrophic coverage kicks in for the rest of the year.
+That will result in significantly lower copays or coinsurance costs for covered medicine.

 What Is the Medicare Coverage Gap?

-Medicare beneficiaries who receive financial assistance (in the form of a subsidy or through a state pharmaceutical assistance program) to help pay for Part D are usually exempt from the Medicare Part D “donut hole.”
+Medicare beneficiaries who receive financial assistance (such as Extra Help or through a state pharmaceutical assistance program) to help pay for Part D are usually exempt from the Medicare Part D “donut hole.”
 Instead of entering the coverage gap, those receiving financial assistance are charged a nominal copay for each medication they fill once their drug spending exceeds the coverage gap threshold amount.

-- Part D and Medicare Advantage (Medicare Part C): Many Medicare Advantage plans (MA-PDs) include prescription drug coverage in their plan benefits.
-These plans are usually provided through a health maintenance organization (HMO) or a preferred provider organization (PPO).
+- Part D and Medicare Advantage (Medicare Part C): Many Medicare Advantage plans (MA-PDs) include prescription drug coverage.
+Health maintenance organizations (HMOs) or preferred provider organizations (PPOs) usually administer these plans.

-- Part D and Medigap: Although Medigap policies no longer include prescription drug coverage, those who have drug coverage through their current Medigap policy are entitled to keep this benefit.
-However, once you enroll in a Part D prescription drug plan, your Medigap insurance policy must remove your Medigap prescription drug coverage and adjust your premiums accordingly.
+- Part D and Medigap: Although Medigap policies no longer include prescription drug coverage, those who have drug coverage through their current plan can keep this benefit.
+However, once you enroll in a Part D prescription drug plan, your Medigap insurance policy must remove your prescription drug coverage and adjust your premiums accordingly.

 Enrollment Periods: When Can I Sign Up for Medicare Part D?

-Part D prescription drug coverage is optional, so you will need to “opt into” this coverage.
-If you’re signing up for Part D for the first time, you may do so during one of the following three enrollment periods:
+Part D prescription drug coverage is optional, so you need to “opt into” this coverage.
+If you sign up for Part D for the first time, you may do so during one of the following three enrollment periods:

-- Initial Enrollment Period (IEP): If you are signing up for Medicare for the first time, you may sign up for a Part D drug plan at any point during your initial, seven-month enrollment window.
-Your initial enrollment period begins three months before your 65th birthday and ends three months after your 65th birthday (or, if you’re younger and have disabilities, the month you receive your 25th Social Security disability payment).
+- Initial Enrollment Period (IEP): If you sign up for Medicare for the first time, you can sign up for a Part D drug plan at any point during your initial, seven-month enrollment window.
+Your initial enrollment period begins three months before your 65th birthday.
+It ends three months after your 65th birthday (or if you’re younger and have disabilities, the month you receive your 25th Social Security disability payment).
 You can also use your IEP to enroll in a Part D prescription drug plan if you turned 65 while living abroad or in prison.

-- Annual Open Enrollment Period (AEP): If you miss the deadline to enroll in Part D during an IEP or an SEP, then you must wait until the next Annual Open Enrollment Period to enroll in a Part D prescription drug plan.
-Medicare’s annual Open Enrollment Period runs every year from October 15 to December 7, with your newly-elected drug coverage taking effect on January 1.
+- Annual Open Enrollment Period (AEP): If you miss the deadline to enroll in Part D during an IEP or a SEP, then you must wait until the next Annual Open Enrollment Period to enroll in a Part D prescription drug plan.
+Medicare’s annual Open Enrollment Period runs every year from October 15 to December 7.
+The newly-elected drug coverage will take effect on January 1.
 The AEP also serves as an annual opportunity for Medicare beneficiaries already enrolled in Part D to switch from one plan to another.

 Final Steps: How Do I Enroll in Medicare Part D?